Life Insurance and Annuities Contracts

 One important thing to note is that in some states, statutes protect the cash value in insurance against the insured creditors; however, the policy beneficiary(s') creditors may still have access to that asset.

 An annuity is a contract between you and an insurance company that is designed to meet retirement and other long-range goals.
-Annuities typically allow for tax-deferred growth of earning and may include death benefits; however early withdrawal of an Annuity may trigger a penalty.
+Annuities typically allow for tax-deferred growth of earnings and may include death benefits; however early withdrawal of an Annuity may trigger a penalty.

 Annuities can come in three ways; fixed, indexed and variable.
 In a fixed annuity, the insurance company agrees to pay a specified rate of interest during the time your annuity is growing.
 In an indexed annuities promise returns based on changes in an index (such as a stock price index).
 In a variable annuity, you can choose to invest your purchase payments from among a range of different investment options – usually mutual funds.
 Your return will be dependent on how your investments perform.